topStrip1

 • You’re depressed: Holiday depression is a real thing.
 In addition to the stress, the Holidays bring about old, unwanted memories or hopes.
 Family conflict may be triggering.
 The constant reminder to “be happy” during the Holidays can produce the opposite effect.

-• Family is complicated: Right there besides finances is one of the most prevalent triggers of the holiday season—family.
-Family can be great, but it can also be difficult.
+• Family is complicated: Besides finances, family is one of the most prevalent triggers of the holiday season.
+Family can be amazing and full of love, but they can also be difficult.
 It’s, well, complicated!
 It’s normal to feel mixed emotions about your family during the Holiday season.
 Sometimes, these mixed feelings can harm your mental health.

 There is a lot out of our control during the holidays.
 What happened in the past, how others act, the weather, and what’s coming in our future are all out of our hands.
 How, then, can you manage your mental health when everything feels chaotic?
 Here are some tips: